 The Brown in Washington Summer Fellowship program may satisfy the practicum requirement for students participating in the Engaged Scholarship Program.

-Upon selection into the Brown in Washington Fellowship program, students will have the opportunity to rank their interest in working with our partner organizations.
-A list of partner organizations for the Summer 2019 term is available here.
+Upon selection into the Brown in Washington Fellowship program, students will have the opportunity to rank their interest in working with organizations.
+A list of possible partner organizations for the Summer 2021 term is available here.

 Preference will be given to students whose interests, experiences, and skills align with one or more of our partner organizations.
 Preference will also be given to students who apply with an approved internship already confirmed (if you are hoping to work at an organization that is not listed as a placement partner).

 On a case-by-case basis, it may be possible to intern at an organization that is not one of our partners.
 The organization and internship opportunity must meet the criteria of our program (240 hour minimum requirement over the course of 10 weeks, unpaid, policy-oriented organization), you must apply on your own, and you must confirm that you've been accepted as an intern prior to applying to the Brown in Washington Summer Fellowship program.
 In the past, employers have provided at least 240 hours to ensure robust and high-quality experiences.

 Second semester sophomores, juniors and mid-year seniors who are returning for the fall semester are eligible to apply.
 The program is open to students from any concentration.
 Students must be in good academic standing and available during the entire duration of the program.
 Graduating seniors (May '21) are not eligible.
 International students are eligible to apply, but may be subjected to tax withdrawals if their nation of citizenship does not have treaty benefits with the US—please see the Brown payroll office with questions about this.